havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

 - 3.0: Update to the QGIS 3.0 API.
   UI rearranged.
+  Close the SDE polygon to make it valid.

 - 1.2.1: Added a help button and removed double quotes from the output layer name.